PixelStereo/pylekture/README.md

 #### QuickStart
 ---
 ##### Install
-Here is the way to install the last
+Here is the way to install the master branch.

     pip install https://github.com/hmarr/django-debug-toolbar-mongo/zipball/master

 The tests.py file contains a script to understand what you can do with the package.